sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-settings-daemon</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : The daemon sharing settings from GNOME to GTK+/KDE applications
+Short desc    : The daemon sharing settings from GNOME to GTK+/KDE applications
 URL          : https://download.gnome.org/sources/gnome-settings-daemon
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : A daemon to share settings from GNOME to other applications.
+Descript     : A daemon to share settings from GNOME to other applications.
 It also
              : handles global keybindings, as well as a number of desktop-wide settings.
 ```